 For 18 holes in the high season, the cost is $130, including cart rental, balls, bottle of water and a scorecard.
 Click here for more details about Estrella del Mar.

 Even if you’re not up for playing a full round, you can head to the Pacific Food Truck Park & Golf to hit some balls on their driving range.

 *Note: Playing a round of golf is also one of the top things to do in San Pancho, just outside of Puerto Vallarta.

-Without a doubt, one of the most fun things to do in Mazatlan is celebrating Carnaval.
+Without a doubt, one of the most fun things to do in Mazatlan is celebrating Carnival!
 While Rio and New Orleans may get all the hype, Mazatlan throws one of the best Carnaval parties out there.

 During Carnaval (which happens in February), the Malecon is packed full of revelers.
 There are several stages with live bands and tons of vendors selling costumes, food, and drinks to keep the party going.
 We had such a great time during Carnival!

 See what Carnaval in Mazatlan looks like in our short video.

 Perhaps the best area of Old Town to hang out in is Machado Square.
 This tree-lined plaza is very picturesque and is a popular place for both locals and tourists to gather.

 There are many restaurants, cafes, and bars around the square where you can sit and watch the city go by.
 If you’re looking for a good part of town to stay in, finding a hotel or hostel around Machado is highly recommended.